-Professor Samuel Morse (Chair), Professor Nicola Courtright (on leave 2019-2020), Professor Ronald C. Rosbottom (on leave 2019-2020), Professor Laure Katsaros; Associate Professor Heidi Gilpin (on leave in the Spring 2020); Assistant Professor Yael Rice, Assistant Professor Dwight Carey, Assistant Professor Gabriel Arboleda (on leave in the Fall 2019), Visiting Assistant Professor Karen Koehler.
+Professors Nicola Courtright (Chair 20/21), Ronald C. Rosbottom (on leave spring '21), Samuel Morse (on leave 20/21), Professor Laure Katsaros (on leave spring '21); Associate Professor Heidi Gilpin (on leave spring '21); Assistant Professor Yael Rice, Assistant Professor Dwight Carey, Assistant Professor Gabriel Arboleda.

 Amherst College participates in the Five College Architectural Studies (FCAS) major with the unique requirements indicated below.